ARKANnnur/FrontendDevReactjs-DzikriMuhammadArkannur/README.md

 ```

 ## Deployment
-The project is deployed on Netlify.
+The project is deployed on Vercel.
 You can access the live version at:
 [Live Demo](https://frontend-dev-reactjs-dzikri-muhammad-arkannur.vercel.app/)

 ## GitHub Repository